9 Content Marketing Strategies for Startups to Drive Growth

 Content doesn’t last forever; its relevance can fade as trends and preferences change.
 Updating old content with new information and insights helps keep it valuable and relevant.

 This also improves your search engine rankings, as search engines prefer regularly updated content.
-For example, event photographers often update their portfolios with fresh images to showcase their latest work and maintain relevance.
+For example, event photographers often update their portfolios with new images to showcase their latest work and remain relevant.

 Reaching new audiences